jimporter/bfg9000/doc/user/reference.md

 * *version*: The version number of the library, e.g. `1.2.3`.
 * *soversion*: The API version of the library (used in its soname), e.g. `1`.

+Like with *executable*, if *files* isn't specified, this function merely references an *existing* shared library somewhere on the filesystem.
+In this case, *name* must be specified and is the exact name of the file, relative to the source directory.

 This build step recognizes the [dynamic linking environment variables](environment-vars.md#dynamic-linking) and the [compiler environment